 - “Feel free to use granulated sugar or simple syrup,” says Joly.
 “The exact ratio of syrup to bourbon is up to your taste.
 I like to use an overproof bourbon and let the ice melt to open up the cocktail.”

 - Kids at the Derby party?
-Make them virgin mint juleps by substituting the bourbon with ginger ale, lemonade or sparkling water and lemon juice.
+Make them virgin mint juleps by substituting the bourbon with ginger ale, lemonade, iced tea or sparkling water and lemon juice.

 - 1 bunch mint